Growing Into Responsibility

 When do most people embrace responsibility?

-Most of us would prefer to feel ready first.
+Most of us would rather feel ready first.
 But responsibility rarely waits for readiness.

 I fell into that category.
-I may have felt responsible, but I had never truly been tested until I was married and had children.
+I may have thought I was responsible when I was younger, but I had never really been tested until I got married and had kids.

 Seriousness Comes Before Readiness

-People often say, “I’m not ready to be a parent.”
+People always say, “I’m not ready to be a parent.”

-Before kids, your life revolves primarily around you—your plans, your pace, your comfort.
+Before kids, your life mostly revolves around your own plans, comfort, and priorities.

 After kids, it doesn’t.